-You may also find it helpful to speak to a professional about what you’re going through.
+You may also find it helpful to speak with a professional about what you’re going through.
 A general practitioner may be able to refer you to a therapist or other specialist.

 They can assess your symptoms and help develop a clinical treatment plan tailored to your needs.
 This may include various options, such as medication and therapy.

-Finding the right treatment for you may take some time, so be open with your doctor or healthcare professional about what is and isn’t working.
+Finding the right treatment for you may take some time, so be open with a doctor or healthcare professional about what is and isn’t working.
 They’ll work with you to find the best option.